-- 2017 All catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning. - 2018 Approximately 75% catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning. - 2019 Approximately 75% catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning. - 2020 Approximately 33% catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning. - 2021 Approximately 33% catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning.
+2017 - All catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning.

+2018 and 2019 - Approximately 75% of the catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning.

+2020 through 2023 - Approximately 33% of the catch basins were cleaned with a DPW Employee witnessing all catch basin structure cleaning.